mesosphere-backup/dcos-bootstrap/README.md

 # Install Mesosphere DCOS on AWS using a single command

-The goal of this project is to get you started with the *Mesosphere DCOS Community Edition*.
-To make use of it, you need to accept the [EULA].
+The goal of this project is to get you started with the *Mesosphere DCOS Community Edition* in as few steps as possible.

-**Note: Nothing here is meant to be used in production!**
+Nothing here is meant to be used in production; that's what the [DCOS Enterprise Edition] is for.

+Disclaimer: If you use this project, you are agreeing to stick to the rules of the [Mesosphere DCOS Community Edition EULA].

 ## Installation